MLIR

 • representing large, sparse aggregations of primitive types, suitable for high-performance numerical computing.

-Thus, for the tensor dialect, we prefer for now to constrain the scope as much as possible.
+Because of this broad element type support and because of the existence of more dedicated dialects, such as the sparse_tensor and linalg dialects, we prefer for now to keep the tensor dialect as small as possible.
 The expectation is that at some point in the future, the tensor dialect’s scope may be broadened through a careful discussion of the tradeoffs.

 Syntax: